raj-codal/INS/README.md

 # INS

-1 Write a C program to find GCD of two numbers.
+1 Write a C/C++ program to find GCD of two numbers.
 Also check whether a number is prim or not.
 Display a list of first 100 prime numbers.

 2 Write a program to implement Caesar Cipher.